-I place a lot of responsibilities on the shoulders of my team captains.
+I place a lot of responsibilities on the shoulders of my team captains as part of a general delegation process.
 I give them administrative duties.
 They help me better understand team and player sentiment and dynamics.
 I solicit advice and feedback from them on a regular basis.
 And of course I expect them to provide on- and off-court leadership and generally represent the ideals of the team and the program.

 My 2013-14 Exeter women’s team captain was about as good as I’ve ever had.
 Her organizational skills were top notch to begin with.
 She and I were able to communicate about team and player issues.
 And her leadership developed very nicely as the season progressed.

 Going into the 2014-15 season, though, there were a lot of questions about her role with the team.
 After the prior season she was very resistant to the idea of carrying on as captain.
 This was mainly a function of her own increasing workload as a PhD student with teaching duties.
 She also had a resident hall adviser position.
 She didn’t feel she could be as hands-on with the team admin side of things as she was previously.